-- (1) The objective of this clause is to protect visual aesthetic amenity and views to and from Sydney Harbour, the Pacific Ocean and the foreshore in Manly. - (2) This clause applies to land that is shown as "Foreshore Scenic Protection Area" on the Foreshore Scenic Protection Area Map. - (3) Development consent must not be granted to development on land to which this clause applies unless the consent authority has considered the following matters: - (a) impacts that are of detriment to the visual amenity of harbour or coastal foreshore, including overshadowing of the foreshore and any loss of views from a public place to the foreshore, - (b) measures to protect and improve scenic qualities of the coastline, (c)suitability of development given its type, location and design and its relationship with and impact on the foreshore, - (d) measures to reduce the potential for conflict between land-based and water-based coastal activities.
+- (1) The objective of this clause is to protect visual aesthetic amenity and views to and from Sydney Harbour, the Pacific Ocean and the foreshore in Manly. - (2) This clause applies to land that is shown as "Foreshore Scenic Protection Area" on the Foreshore Scenic Protection Area Map. - (3) Development consent must not be granted to development on land to which this clause applies unless the consent authority has considered the following matters: - (a) impacts that are of detriment to the visual amenity of harbour or coastal foreshore, including overshadowing of the foreshore and any loss of views from a public place to the foreshore, - (b) measures to protect and improve scenic qualities of the coastline, (c)suitability of development given its type, location and design and its relationship with and impact on the foreshore,

+(d) measures to reduce the potential for conflict between land-based and water-based coastal activities.

-The preservation of the amenity of the locality in terms of visual presence, privacy, solar access and views have been retained in this proposal, with the proposed works being below the existing ground level.
+The preservation of the amenity of the locality in terms of visual presence, privacy, solar access and views have been considered by Northern Beaches Council during the assessment of the relevant development consents and, due to the fact that the proposal does not proposed any modifications to the approved built form, the subject works remain consistent with the above objectives.